8 Places Where You Can Sell Stuff Fast When You Really Need the Money

 The downside with Amazon is that the company is going to take a cut, so if you’re selling a cheaper item, like a $5 DVD, it may not be worth it.

-If you are concerned with safety (as with Craigslist) or packing your items (like with Amazon), you could just sell your extra stuff to people that you know, at least somewhat.
-You can list your stuff on Facebook for free and, hopefully, have a response in a just a couple of hours.
-Since your network includes people in your neck of the woods, the transaction can go do down quickly.
-If you have something perfect for a specific group, you could post the item a relevant group’s page.
+If you are concerned with safety (as you might be with Craigslist) or with packing your items (which might happen with Amazon), you can just sell your extra stuff to people you know, at least somewhat.
+You can list your stuff on Facebook for free and, hopefully, receive a response in a just a couple of hours.
+Since your network includes people in your neck of the woods, the transaction can go down quickly.
+If you have something perfect for a specific group, you might post the item on a relevant group’s page.

 Besides Facebook, you can also sell stuff on Instagram.
 Just snap a picture and add a brief description.
-You can even collect payment through PayPal, so you sell our items to a wider customer base.
+You can even collect payment through PayPal, in order to sell our items to a wider customer base.

-If social media isn’t looking promising, you can download several different apps where you can sell your used items to local buyers.
+If social media isn’t looking promising, download several different apps where you can sell your used items to local buyers.

 Host a "raid my closet'' party